christophertripp/about/README.md

 My interests include Bayesian inference, machine learning, physical cosmology, and the neurophysics of consciousness.
 I also have strong interests in the philosophy of science, especially the ethical and epistemological implications of artificial intelligence.

-I am eager to help increase BIPOC and LGBTQ+ representation and inclusion in STEM.
+I am also eager to help increase BIPOC and LGBTQ+ representation and inclusion in STEM.
 Please get in touch if you are able to share advice or experiences relating to this.